“Such a fantastic product. I grew up in Saugus and when I visit, Kane's is a must-stop.”

 “I hate how much I love these donuts.”

-Now with three locations; owned by Peter’s and Kay’s five children; and run with a chef-driven perspective influencing the menu like using local and organic whole-food ingredients; creative uses of avocado and gluten alternatives to make the Kane’s Gluten Free (KGF) line so crave-worthy; and introducing Instagram-worthy, candy-inspired flavors, Kane’s has turned donuts from an ordinary breakfast item into an all-day indulgence.
+Now with three locations; owned by Peter’s and Kay’s four children Maria, Stephen, Peter and Catherine and run with a perspective of using local and organic whole-food ingredients; creative uses of avocado and gluten alternatives to make the Kane’s Gluten Free (KGF) line so crave-worthy; and introducing Instagram-worthy, candy-inspired flavors, Kane’s has turned donuts from an ordinary breakfast item into an all-day indulgence.

 This has propelled its national rep while maintaining the integrity Peter Delios Sr. infused into what are now Kanes’ nationally recognized, single-serve circles of desserty delight.